aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 The Single Account deployment model monitors service quotas within one AWS account.
 The Guidance works as follows,

 1. **Scheduled  Monitoring**: An **EventBridge  rule** triggers the Lambda function (QuotaGuardLambda) every 10  minutes.
 The  Lambda function reads the configuration file (QuotaList.json) from the  specified S3 bucket to identify the quotas to monitor and their  thresholds.
-2. **Quota  Data Retrieval**:  The  Lambda function queries AWS Service Quotas API to  fetch current quota usage for the specified services and regions.
+2. **Quota  Data Retrieval**:  The  Lambda function queries AWS Service Quotas API to  fetch current quota value for the specified services and regions.
+It also fetches the quota usage from the specified services.
 3. **Threshold  Evaluation**: The  Lambda function compares the retrieved quota usage against the thresholds and if any quota exceeds its threshold, the Lambda function generates a custom  event (quota-threshold-event).
 4. **Alert  Generation**: The  custom event is sent to EventBridge, which matches it against a  notification rule (QuotaGuardEventNotificationRule).
 The  matched event is routed to an SNS topic (QuotaThresholdSnsTopic).
 5. **Administrator  Notification**: The  SNS topic sends an email notification to the administrator's email  address provided during deployment.
 The  email contains details about the breached quota, including service name,  region, and usage percentage.